JosephSFH/s2LFM-Net/README.md

 python demo_inference_simulation.py
 ```
 or again just click the **run** button with the file _demo_inference_simulation.py_ opened on your complier.

+Now your will see the unmixed 8 channels results waiting for your inside the folder <ins>~/output/simulation_8channels/</ins>

 Quick and easy, isn't? ʕง•ᴥ•ʔง
 # Results